Accessibility

 To provide a holistic approach to accessibility, the City has policy on accessibility throughout many plans and strategies, starting with the Official Community Plan.
 In this way, accessibility is considered through all decision making whether it is related to land use, mobility, technology, finance, engagement, climate and environment, community wellbeing, public safety, infrastructure and more.

 The Government of British Columbia passed accessibility legislation, effective September 1, 2022.
 Under the legislation, municipalities are required to establish an accessibility committee, an accessibility plan and a build tool to receive feedback on accessibility.
-The City meets these requirements through:
+The City currently meets these requirements through:

 • The City’s overarching policy approach that includes accessibility in all areas.
-This meets the requirements of the legislation for the policy work.

-North Shore Advisory Committee on Disability Issues
+North Shore Accessibility Advisory Committee

-Specifically, the City of North Vancouver's collaboration with the ACDI has led to improved crosswalk signals, curb design, transportation and parking, as well as the inclusion of a hearing assistance system at the John Braithwaite Community Centre (JBCC).
+Specifically, the City of North Vancouver's collaboration with the NS AAC has led to improved crosswalk signals, curb design, transportation and parking, as well as the inclusion of a hearing assistance system at the John Braithwaite Community Centre (JBCC).
 The JBCC is the first City facility to feature an Induction Loop System which transmits sound directly to a user's hearing aid.

 Contact Us